MyCryptoHQ/knowledge-base-content/general-knowledge/ethereum-blockchain/what-is-eip-1559.md

 date_modified: '2021-08-05'
 ---

-August 5th of 2021 launched the London hard fork, which includes various changes to how transaction fees are handled in Ethereum, aiming to make them more predictable.
+August 5th saw the deployment of the London hard fork, which includes various changes to how transaction fees are handled in Ethereum, aiming to make them more predictable.
 These changes are part of an Ethereum Improvement Proposal (EIP), known as EIP-1559.

 ## How did fees work previously?